 For many L&D organizations, too little of their training investment results in behavior change in the workplace.
 Here, we introduce how the apprenticeship model can help solve this vexing problem.
 It’s a way to make your training stick, and most importantly, transfer classroom concepts into desired behaviors in the workplace.

 Apprenticeship has been around for thousands of years.
 At its foundation, it’s learn-by-doing.
 This model is utilized across many fields, including vocational training, aviation, and medicine - but how is it useful for training knowledge workers in business?
 Let’s find out!

 Experiential learning in 3D worlds is an exciting, highly effective way for learners to practice skills through virtual experience.
-As described in Part I, your learning goals should determine which technology you choose in order to create those virtual experiences.
+These technologies are not one-size-fits-all, and it’s not always clear what is practical and effective for specific learning goals.

 What’s the difference between tactical and strategic sales performance initiatives?